gavinlyonsrepo/pic_16F18346_projects/README.md

 Project List
 -----------------------------------------
-A set of Projects and example code for the 20-pin, 8-bit PIC 16F18346 Microcontroller, made by *Microchip*.
+A set of Projects for the 20-pin, 8-bit PIC 16F18346 Microcontroller, made by *Microchip*.
 PIC16F18346 microcontrollers feature Analog, Core Independent Peripherals and communication peripherals, combined with Extreme Low Power (XLP) for wide range of general purpose and low power applications.